SPECIAL WEAPONS AND TACTICS (SWAT) UNIT

 The Hazardous Devices Unit is responsible for rendering safe and the disposal of all bombs, booby traps and incendiary devices that are found in the county.
 Each deputy is trained at the FBI’s Hazardous Devices School in Huntsville, Alabama.
 The Unit itself is also accredited by the FBI.
 Members deploy a number of high-tech tools, including a robot, a digital x-ray system and radiation detection equipment.
 The robot has a track system similar to a tank which allows it to navigate all types of surfaces, including climbing stairs.
 There are four cameras used for navigation and viewing a suspected bomb.
 The robot has a single arm which has three moveable joints with a claw at the end.
 The operator uses the arm for opening doors or lifting and moving objects.
 An injured person in a dangerous location can be dragged to safety by the robot.
 It can also be used as a platform to take x-rays of a suspicious item and has tools which can be used to open a package.
 The Sarasota County Sheriff's Office robot is a valuable and versatile piece of equipment which the Hazardous Devices Unit regularly uses on calls.

 The Sarasota County Sheriff's Office K-9 Unit is comprised of six teams.
-Five of the K9 teams are dual purpose dogs that perform narcotics searches and man work, and one is dual purpose performing explosive detection and man work.
+Four of the K9 teams are dual purpose dogs that perform narcotics searches and man work, and two are dual purpose performing explosive detection and man work.
 These teams augment the Patrol Bureau's activities by responding to incidents requiring the unique abilities of the K-9 partnership.
 These might include missing person searches, apprehending fleeing criminals, high-risk vehicle stops, article searches, drug odor detection, and explosive detection.
 Each team receives nearly 500 hours of training prior to going into service and is certified annually by both the Florida Department of Law Enforcement and the National Police Canine Association.

 FUGITIVE APPREHENSION UNIT